 Over the years, Studio Electronics has refurbished hundreds of AMS reverbs and delays.
 Three questions we're often asked are ""How can I get more reverb programs?"", ""Why does my RMX16 freeze when I scroll past program 9?"", and ""Why did I lose programs 10 through 12?""
 Here's a upgrade that satisfies all these issues quite nicely.

 A set of 4 new program IC's easily plug into the Program Interface Board.
-With the kit installed, the ""crash after Program 9"" bug will be gone and you'll have all 17 RMX16 programs -- the 9 you had before, and 8 more:
+With the kit installed you'll have all 17 RMX16 programs -- the 9 you had before, and 8 more: